ktan8/ModTect/README.md

 Contact
 -------------
-If you have any queries or spot any bugs, please contact me at Kar-Tong Tan (ktan@g.harvard.edu)
+If you have any queries or spot any bugs, please contact me at Kar-Tong Tan (ktan@broadinstitute.org)